-1. Agriculture shall be supported as a vital component of the county's economic base.

-- 2. Forestry shall be supported as a vital component of the county's economic base. - 3.
-Tourism shall be supported as a vital component of the county's economic base.
+- 1. Agriculture shall be supported as a vital component of the county's economic base. - 2.
+Forestry shall be supported as a vital component of the county's economic base. - 3.
+Tourism shall be supported as a vital component of the county's economic base. - 4.
+Continue to provide the existing visitor information service and continue to evaluate the development of a dedicated visitor/tourism center in a visible and easily accessible location in the county.